treefrogframework/treefrog-framework/docs/user-guide/en/view/static-contents.md

 If the Internet media types don’t cover your needs, you can add other types in this file.
 After doing so, you should restart the AP server to reflect the definition information that you added.

-## Error display
+## Error Display

 The AP server is always required to return some response even if some error or exception occurs.
-In these cases, the status codes for the error responses are defined in [RFC](http://www.ietf.org/rfc/rfc2616.txt){:target="_blank"}.
+In these cases, the status codes for the error responses are defined in [RFC](http://www.ietf.org/rfc/rfc2616.txt){:target="_blank"}.<br>
 In this framework, the contents of the following files will be returned as the response when an error or exception occurs.

 <div class="table-div" markdown="1">